tnyima19/Simulate-Operating-System/README.md

 - [ ] (2pt) Print the linked list to find out which one is least used frame and most used frame in RAM.

+### HOW DOES IT WORK
+create an a new .cpp file and include all the required files from the github. create an SimulatedOS object and put in the required number of disks, RAM and page Size. and insert processes with required priorities that you like.(for example: int main(){
+SimulatedOS os{1(number of disks), 300(bytes of RAM), 100(page size)};
+osSim.NewProcess(10);
+osSim.New Process(5);
+return 0;

+}

+### WHAT CAN YOU DO?
+- you can create new processes using the function(NewProcess(int priority))
+- you can terminate a running process using the function (Exit()).
+-you can Print the priority of currently running process using the function (PringCPU()).

 ### App Walkthrough GIF
 `TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
 Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)